kang-cao-corgi/coj/notes.md

 - [Ac2:1-11](https://www.blueletterbible.org/niv/act/2/1/s_1020001)
   - verse 6-11, other tongues(mother tongues) &rarr; languages ??? "the new kind of language that no one receives in the world unless you receive the HS"
   - they can mock the sound but they cannot continue
   - "verse 6-11, to understand it, they need gift of interpretation.
-They received gifts of both speaking tongues and interpret tongues" (my comment: 不是基于字面意义理解的说方言)
+They received gifts of both speaking tongues and interpret tongues" (my comment: 不是基于字面意义理解的说方言) (2024: This only sounds a way to justify "in our own tongues")

 - [1Co14:2](https://www.blueletterbible.org/niv/1co/14/2/s_1076002) "If I myself don't understand it, it's okay"?